grahamawelch-zz/wordclock/README.md

 ## Run the clock.

-For easy of debugging, start the script in screen so we can re-attach to it.
+For easy of debugging, we will start the script in screen so we can re-attach to it.
+Add the following lines to ~/etc/rc.local

 ```
+git -C ~/workspace/wordclock pull
-screen -R clock
+screen -d -m -S clock ~/workspace/wordclock/start_clock.sh
-sudo python clock.py 2> errors.txt
 ```

-Then press `CTRL-A CTRL-D` to detach.
-Then you can always ssh back and run `screen -r clock` to see what the script is up to.
+You can always ssh back and run `screen -r clock` to see what the script is up to.

 The script also redirects exceptions to `errors.txt` so you can investigate later.